jfjlaros/simpleRPC/docs/plugins.rst

     }

 Alternatively, it is possible to serve the same set of methods on multiple interfaces.
-This can be done by passing a Tuple of pointers to the interfaces as the first parameter of the ``interface()`` function.
+This can be done by passing an internal Tuple of pointers to the interfaces as the first parameter of the ``interface()`` function.

 Example
 ^^^^^^^